 - Place the baking sheet in the freezer for 30-45 minutes, until the Nutella is frozen, and easily peels off the parchment paper.

-- When the Nutella is just about frozen, whisk the flour, baking powder, salt and brown sugar together.
+- When the Nutella is just about frozen, whisk the flour, baking powder, salt and sugar together.

 - In a separate bowl whisk the eggs, vanilla and milk together.